The conumerator: Abstract

 \section{Abstract}

-We introduce an integral map on the set of positive rationals, called the conumerator, which is defined via a pair of functional equations akin to quantum modular forms.
-The conumerator extends the famed Fibonacci sequence as an integral-valued map.
-We explain how to deduce the recently introduced involution Jimm from it.
-This involution is related to the outer automorphism of PGL(2,Z) and it simplifies the Markov quadratic irrationals remarkably. \keywords{Continued fractions\and diophantine equations \and quantum modular forms \and Markov irrationals \and Jimm involution \and real quadratic irrationals} \subclass{11A55 \and 11A25 \and 11B39 \and 11J06 \and }
+In this paper, we answer the question: ``{what is the $q$th Fibonacci number, where $q$ is a positive rational?}".
+The answer is the codenominator function, which is an integral-valued map.
+It is defined via a pair of functional equations.
+Many Fibonacci identities in the literature are valid for the codenominator.
+It is related to the recently introduced involution Jimm and to the outer automorphism of PGL(2,Z). \keywords{Fibonacci numbers \and Continued fractions\and Diophantine equations \and Jimm involution \and Real quadratic irrationals \and Outer automorphism of PGL(2,Z)} \subclass{11A55 \and 11A25 \and 11B39 \and 11J06 \and }